-Winners in the 2025 Middle East & North Africa Stevie® Awards Announced
+Winners In The 2025 Middle East & North Africa Stevie® Awards Announced

-(MENAFN- B2Press Online PR Service) Sixth Annual Awards Sponsored by RAK Chamber of Commerce and Industry Recognize Innovation in 18 MENA Nations
+(MENAFN- B2Press) Sixth Annual Awards Sponsored by RAK Chamber of Commerce and industry Recognize Innovation in 18 MENA Nations

 Fairfax / Virginia – USA - Winners in the sixth annual Middle East & North Africa Stevie® Awards, the only awards program to recognize innovation in the workplace throughout 18 nations in the Middle East and North Africa, have been announced.
 The awards are sponsored by RAK Chamber of Commerce and Industry.
 The list of Gold, Silver and Bronze Stevie Award winners is available at